ReactTraining/classic-react-workshop/JavaScriptPrimer.md

 We find block scope to make more sense to people and is generally more useful, therefore we don't use `var`.

 We use `const` for everything, unless it can be reassigned later, only then do we use `let`.
-It's a way to let other people know (pun intented) to watch out for that value, cause it will likely change over time.
+It's a way to let other people know (pun intended) to watch out for that value, because it will likely change over time.

 In practice, nearly everything is `const`.